Akmal-CloudFreed/CloudFreed-CloudFlare-solver-bypass/README.md

 // do as you wish with your cloudflare bypassed page!
 ```
+## Contribution

+Suggestions and pull requests are welcomed!.

+---

 ## Note
 CloudFreed is intended for educational and research purposes only.
 Please use it responsibly and respect the terms of service of the websites you visit.